Peng-Protocol/CoinClash/Type-B/UA-Documentation.md

 * **Slippage Reversion:** If the cumulative price impact across all cycles exceeds your `maxSlippage` setting, the transaction will revert to prevent you from entering at an unfavorable price.
 * **Health Factor Degradation:** Significant price movement during execution can cause the `projectedHealthFactor` to drop.
 If the impact pushes the position’s health below your `minHealthFactor`, the driver will either stop looping early or fail the transaction entirely.
-* **Liquidity Constraints:** In smaller pools, the depth often cannot support the volume required for high leverage (like 10x).
+* **Liquidity Constraints:** In smaller pools, the depth often cannot support the volume required for leverage.
 The price moves so aggressively during the initial cycles that the safety buffers are triggered before the target leverage is ever reached.

 ---